 A U.S. Holder will generally recognize gain or loss on the sale or retirement of a Note equal to the difference between the amount realized on the sale or retirement and the tax basis of the Note.
-A U.S. Holder's tax basis in a Note will generally be its U.S. dollar cost, reduced by any amortized premium (as discussed below).
+A U.S. Holder's tax basis in a Note will generally be its U.S. dollar cost.
 The amount realized does not include the amount attributable to accrued but unpaid interest, which will be taxable as interest income to the extent not previously included in income.
 Gain or loss recognized by a U.S. Holder on the sale or retirement of a Note will be capital gain or loss and will be long-term capital gain or loss if the Note was held by the U.S. Holder for more than one year.
 Gain or loss realized by a U.S. Holder on the sale or retirement of a Note generally will be U.S. source.
+The ability of a U.S. Holder to deduct capital loss is subject to limitations.